 What is the ethical ramifications of what Jones is saying to the Church?

 It's not only what he is saying, but why is he saying it?

 Jones is a theologian obviously interested in Christianity and the Church, seminaries, distinguished theological publishers, and the emergent movement.
 So I have to suspect that when he praises the Empire, this somehow relates to his ideas about the Church.

 (Click on image for a digital download, or click HERE!)

 Throughout his post he draws a connection between the Church and the Empire that is disturbing.

 I would like to highlight a few of the disturbing ethical implications Jones seems to suggest:

-- Is Jones suggesting that abuse can have positive results?
-He says, “… they would acquire slaves — slaves that could attain freedom…”.
 Jones believes that slavery is good if the slaves are harvested from a culture that is deemed inferior and underdeveloped.
 For an advanced culture to capture inferior people and make them slaves is something they should desire because they can now enjoy the finer things of life that the Empire provides.
 Also, the Empire will grant slaves their freedom when the stringent prerequisites are met, not to return to their home and homeland, but to serve the Empire in other ways.
-Is freedom under another’s rule better than freedom under my own?
-As someone who is interested in the Church, is Jones saying that ruling over Christians and controlling them, as long as it’s for a good cause, is legitimate?
-Is the heavy-handed management of people permitted for the sake of the Church’s noble causes?
+Is freedom under another's rule better than freedom under my own?
+As someone who is interested in the Church, is Jones saying that ruling over Christians and controlling them, as long as it's for a good cause, is legitimate?
+Is the heavy-handed management of people permitted for the sake of the Church's noble causes?
+These are serious concerns.